joola/joola/docs/technical-documentation/using/sdk/Using-The-SDK.md

 <script src="https://localhost:8081/joola.js"></script>

 <script>
-  console.log('joola object is:', joolaio);
+  console.log('joola object is:', joola);
 </script>
 ```

 Open the html page we just created in your webbrowser and check out the console,
-you'll notice the console.log containing the `joolaio` object.
+you'll notice the console.log containing the `joola` object.

 #### Using joola SDK from NodeJS
 For this walkthrough, we'll be using a standalone version of the SDK as in most cases dictate.